 Sheyna Ferrero, Conservatories Director

 Sheyna Ferraro is an active member of the arts community as a teacher, organization leader, and a former professional dancer.
 High quality, accessible arts training is Ms. Ferraro’s passion.
-A graduate from Leadership Fort Worth’s Leading Edge program, she serves as a board member for FurtherDance Fort Worth and Expanco and co-founded the Fort Worth Dance Forum.
-Ms. Ferraro joined the Texas Center for Arts + Academics family in 2003 as a member of the FWAFA dance faculty where she continues to teach and direct their Academy Dance Company.
-In 2015, Ms. Ferraro was named the Director of the Texas Art Conservatory and has taken on the role of Director for TCAA’s newest program, the Texas Art Conservatory.
+A graduate from Leadership Fort Worth’s Leading Edge program, she serves as a board member for FurtherDance Fort Worth and Expanco.
+Ms. Ferraro joined the Texas Center for Arts + Academics family in 2003 as a member of the FWAFA dance faculty.
+During her 16 years with the department she directed the Academy Dance Company, helped initiate proper leveling, and introduced multiple new courses such as Dance Composition and Dance Theory.
+In 2015, Ms. Ferraro was named the Director of the Texas Dance Conservatory and has taken on the role of Director for TCAA’s additional conservatories, the Texas Art Conservatory & Texas Music Conservatory.
+In 2019 Ms. Ferraro fully transitioned out of the classroom to take on the role of Community Programs Director for TCAA where she continues to direct the three conservatory programs, help with recruitment and community partnerships, oversee school day performances, and sponsor the FWAFA Alumni Association.

 She holds a Bachelor of Fine Arts in Ballet along with a Secondary Teaching Certification in Dance from Texas Christian University.
 Even before graduating from TCU, Ms. Ferraro started teaching at local dance studios and choreographing for middle and high school dance programs.
-She enjoyed performing with both Contemporary Ballet Dallas and Contemporary Dance Fort Worth before retiring from performing to focus on teaching.
+She enjoyed performing with both Contemporary Ballet Dallas and Contemporary Dance Fort Worth before retiring from performing to focus on teaching and choreographing.
 A life-long learner, Ms. Ferraro was the recipient of the Bates Dance Festival Teacher Fellowship Scholarship in 2012 and in the summer of 2014, she had the opportunity to travel to Bali, Indonesia to study traditional Balinese style dance.
-Ms. Ferraro encourages young artists to be life-long learners as she influences them through her dance classes and her organizational involvements.
+Ms. Ferraro encourages young artists to be life-long learners who allow their arts training to help shape them into creative, outside of the box thinkers, who can go onto accomplish anything their heart desires.

 Kerra Simmons, Director for the Community Girls Prepatory Choir & Communtiy Girls Choir